 - Do some simple exercises (such as jumping jacks, or yoga poses, or squats) while you let things cook.
 This helps distract our minds from the food we are cooking, prevents us from grabbing a snack, and is a good way to trigger some hunger cues that will make dinner seem even more enticing.

 - Play some music or read while you wait for your dinner to be cooked.
 You want to avoid watching television because this is often a trigger for our hunger cues.
 We often associated sitting down on the couch with snacks, and seeing others eat (whether it be on TV or in real life) can also cause us to want to eat as well!

 At the end of the day, what we eat, when we eat, and how much we eat should be dependent on our own unique needs, preferences, and digestive triggers.
 We all need different amounts of food and we all react to different food and environmental triggers.
 It is important that we understand the best way to give our bodies exactly what they need to help us feel our best.
 Our bodies rock at telling us what we need, don’t you think it’s time we start listening?

-I say we should make 2018 all about better understanding our bodies and tuning in with ourselves.
+I say we should make this year all about better understanding our bodies and tuning in with ourselves.
 What do you think, are you with me?
 This can mean many different things for many different people.
 If you struggle with IBS or you are constantly dealing with uncomfortable and embarrassing digestive symptoms, I’d love to work with you in the CLAIRITY program where we help people identify their triggers by getting to know their individual levels of tolerance for different foods.
 It’s not a one-size-fits all approach, you need a customized plan for YOU, and that’s just what you’ll get.